Table of Contents

 Wikipedia, January 2023, Woke

-Woke refers, in the second and third decades of the 21st century, to an ideological position.
-The argument about what woke means is part of the American political “culture war” in the early 21st century.
-The conservative writer Ross Douthat suggested that “woke” marks a change to left wing “progressive” or modern values in American politics, and the understanding of liberalism:
+Woke also connotes an ideological position in the American political “culture war” in the early 21st century.
+Woke is used to describe people who hold left-wing views on the left-right ideological spectrum, in the context of European and American history.
+The writer Ross Douthat suggested in 2023 that “woke” marks a change to left wing “progressive” or modern values in American politics, and the understanding of liberalism:

 Can it be usefully defined?
 Is it just a right-wing pejorative?
 Is there any universally accepted label for what it’s trying to describe?
 The answers are yes, sometimes and unfortunately no. Of course, there is something real to be described: The revolution inside American liberalism is a crucial ideological transformation of our time.